 “I’ll come if I can,” I say, knowing that I won’t, because I couldn’t bear to see him, because my heart begins to suspect why he’s really called me and is breaking because it’s suddenly clear that he cares enough about me–how does he even remember me!–to let me know that he will be moving on soon.

 “How are you?”
 I say, and he tells me what a wonderful life he’s had, how perfect his two children are, how much he loved his forty years of teaching.
-He tells me how dismayed he still is by religion, and I smile to myself because this man is the most perfect representative of faith, hope and charity I have ever known; he’s obviously still up on current events because he asks me that the hell “legitimate rape” is, and I can picture him shaking his head.
+He tells me how dismayed he still is by religion, and I smile to myself because this man is the most perfect representative of faith, hope and charity I have ever known.
+He’s obviously still up on current events because he asks me what the hell “legitimate rape” is, and I can picture him shaking his head.
 He’s been reading a seven hundred page biography of Mark Twain.

 I ask him how old he is, and he says, laughing again, “eighty-six.”
 I photoshop the mental image I have, adding some Einstein white hair to the forty-year-old I knew who drove a motorcycle to school and parked it under the flag pole in some kind of effort at political balance.